 Non-executive Directors are required to attend all board and relevant board Committee meetings and the AGM each year and to be available at other times as required for face-to-face and telephone meetings with the executive team and investors as reasonable.

-Meetings held in the last 12 months up to the publication of this document and the attendance of the Directors are summarised below:
+Meetings held in the last 12 months up to the 18 August 2023 and the attendance of the Directors are summarised below:

 The Company has no directly employed staff other than the directors, who are responsible for all investment and strategic decisions, and most of the routine operational functions are outsourced to advisers and suppliers.